 Making a place for your child to play and develop can and should be enjoyable.
 However, it can also be a difficult one.
 After all, creating a stunning, useful space that your child will adore both now and in the future is a rather challenging task!

 Need some pointers?
 We have your back.
-This practical collection of lovely kid-friendly spaces and decorating advice from professionals is made to assist you in determining your child’s present needs and future wants so you can strike the ideal balance between functionality and pure cuteness.
+This practical collection of lovely kid-friendly spaces and decorating advice from professionals interior designer is made to assist you in determining your child’s present needs and future wants so you can strike the ideal balance between functionality and pure cuteness.
 You’re sure to find a healthy dose of inspiration here, whether you’re starting from scratch or hoping to enhance an existing place!

 In children’s rooms, less is typically more.
 You’ll give your child more room to play and a neutral backdrop that can be readily altered as they grow if you keep the decor simple and the furniture to a minimum.

 This straightforward yet charming Instagram find priorities playtime and offers lots of open floor space.
 Open shelving enables beloved toys to function as charming accents, and a floor-level, house-frame bed serves as a play area.

 Make a Careful Colour Selection

 Pick the right shade of colour first.
 It doesn’t suggest that you pick blue for your boy and pink for your girl.
 The colour of the walls affects both how spacious the room appears to be and how well it can disperse light.
 Make sure your child likes the color.

 Consider wallpaper as a suitable alternative.
 It’s easier to update frequently and encourages more experimentation.
 Ms. Hema, the principal interior designer at HSAA, makes note of substitutes when she says that “Scribble paints made by reputable manufacturers are also available in the market.
 With these, parents can unwind while their children doodle as much as they like on the wall.

 Furniture That’s Kid-friendly